Muffinresearch Labs by Stuart Colville

-getElementsByClassName Deluxe Edition | 40 Comments
+getElementsByClassName Deluxe Edition

-Anyone who’s into javascript will most likely have written their own take on a getElementsByClassName function.
+Anyone who's into JavaScript will most likely have written their own take on a getElementsByClassName function.
 I had a look around at a few recent examples and then decided to do my own version for fun.
-Out of all of the functions I looked at Robert Nyman’s came closest to what I wanted (kudos!) but my version has a few subtle differences up it’s sleeve.
+Out of all of the functions I looked at Robert Nyman's came closest to what I wanted (kudos!) but my version has a few subtle differences up it's sleeve.

 The final result works in WinIE, Firefox, Opera, Safari and IE Mac.